SARA Policy Modification Process

 Who’s Been Involved?

-More than 50 individuals -- including Regional Compact staff, Regional Steering Committee leadership, SARA State Portal Entities, and NC-SARA staff -- have been involved in the design and implementation of the SARA Policy Modification Process.
-This national team has provided the leadership to build this process and system collaboratively in order to meet a variety of stakeholder's needs.
-If you are with a state or participating institution, please contact Regional Compact SARA Directors for information about who from your state or region has been involved with the SARA Policy Modification Process.
+More than 50 individuals -- including Regional Compact staff, Regional Steering Committee leadership, SARA State Portal Entities, and NC-SARA staff -- were involved in the design and implementation of the SARA Policy Modification Process.
+This national team provided the leadership to build the process and system collaboratively in order to meet a variety of stakeholders' needs.
+If you are affiliated with a state or participating institution, please contact your Regional Compact SARA Director for information about who from your state or region has been involved with the SARA Policy Modification Process.

-Ultimately, NC-SARA's Board of Directors approves SARA Policy; the Board's newly formed Policy Committee will play an important leadership role as well.
-More information about the Policy Committee coming soon!
+Ultimately, NC-SARA's Board of Directors approves SARA Policy; the board's Policy Committee plays an important leadership role as well.

 Learn More About The SARA Policy Modification Process